Jsanchez5298/BlackJack21/README.md

 ### Card values
 - An ace is worth 1 or 11.
-- Face cards are 10
+- Any face cards are worth 10.
-- Any other card is its num value.
+- Any other card is it's rank value.

 ### Game key terms
 - Hit: To 'Hit' is to ask for another card.